sciperactive/pubchem-demo-acs-spring-2023/README.md

 # pubchem-demo-acs-spring-2023

-This repository was created for a presentation at the American Chemical Society (ACS) Spring 2023 National Meeting in Indianapolis, Inidiana.
+This repository was created for a presentation at the American Chemical Society (ACS) Spring 2023 National Meeting in Indianapolis, Indiana.
 The presentation demonstrates how to programmatically access PubChem data through its programmatic access interfaces, including PUG-REST, PUG-View, and Entrez-Utilities.
 This repository contains the following items:

 - **ACS-2023-03-demon.ipynb** :
       a jupyter notebook that demonstrates how to access PubChem programmatically.